xxmorwellr/ml-advanced-assignments-2024/report-assignment1.md

   I initially wanted to make `batch_size` adjustable as well, but even if I declared it as *global*, cross-file variable calling was tricky.

+  In regard to other shared variable like `num_classes`, I solved the issue by saving and reloading `label_mapping`.